2000 AD (comics): Early years

 Wagner returned to write Judge Dredd, starting in prog 9.
 His "Robot Wars" storyline was drawn by a rotating team of artists, including McMahon, Ezquerra, Turner and Ian Gibson, and marked the point where Dredd became the most popular character in the comic, a position he has rarely relinquished.
 Dredd's city, which now covered most of the east coast of North America, became known as Mega-City One.
 Dredd had also been unmasked in issue 8 in a story drawn by Massimo Belardinelli, but the decision was made to make out that Dredd's face had been scarred and the panel had a "censored" banner slapped on it.
 After this, there were no further attempts to show Dredd's face again.

-A new story format was introduced in prog 25 – Tharg's Future Shocks, one-off twist-in-the-tail stories devised by writer Steve Moore.
+A new story format was introduced in prog 25 – Tharg's Future Shocks, one-off twist-in-the-tale stories devised by writer Steve Moore.
 2000 AD still uses this format as filler and to try out new talent.

 Wagner introduced a new character, Robo-Hunter, in 1978.
 The hero, Sam Slade, was a private detective-type character specialising in robot-related cases.
 José Ferrer was the original artist, but the editorial team were not happy with his work and quickly replaced him with Ian Gibson, who redrew parts of Ferrer's episodes before taking over himself.
 Gibson's imaginative, cartoony art helped drive the series' style from hard-boiled detective to surreal comedy.
 As the series continued Sam was joined by an idiot kit-built robot assistant, Hoagy, and after a crack-down on smoking in IPC comics, a Cuban robot cigar, Stogie, designed to help him cut down on nicotine.

 Other ongoing strips included The Visible Man, detailing the misfortunes of Frank Hart, a man whose skin had been made transparent due to exposure to nuclear waste, and Shako, (which followed the same formula as Hook Jaw from Action but with less success) the story of a polar bear pursued by the Army because it had swallowed a secret capsule.